• Skip to primary navigation

 • Join two 1N4007 diodes in line series from ground to SCR anode.

-• Put 100 ohm resistor between SCR gate and ground.
+• Now put 100 ohm resistor between SCR gate and ground.

-• Connect one side of 56 ohm resistor to SCR gate and other side to high voltage AC from alternator.
+• Then connect one side of 56 ohm resistor to SCR gate and other side to high voltage AC from alternator.

-• Connect one side of capacitor 105 400V to SCR anode and other side to primary wire of ignition coil.
+• Also, connect one side of capacitor 105 400V to SCR anode and other side to primary wire of ignition coil.

 Conclusion:

-Capacitive Discharge Ignition (CDI) Circuit is smart circuit for make strong spark to start a engine.
+To conclude, Capacitive Discharge Ignition (CDI) Circuit is smart circuit to make strong spark to start a engine.

 About Admin-Lavi